 All of these metrics tell a different part of the story and it is therefore important not to treat them in isolation of each other, in order to avoid misinterpretation.
 A more detailed analysis of TAC-setting in relation to scientific advice, depending on the basis of that advice (ICES MSY approach versus ICES precautionary approach), and depending on whether the stocks in question are considered bycatch or target stocks, is presented in sections 4.3 and 4.4, respectively.
-Note that throughout this analysis a TAC was considered to be in line with the scientific advice where it differed by less than 2.5% from the corresponding scientific advice.133
+Note that throughout this analysis a TAC was considered to be in line with the scientific advice where it differed by less than 2.5% from the corresponding scientific advice.141

-After a slight increase between 2015 and 2016, the overall percentage of agreed TACs exceeding the advice (not split into EU only and EU/UK shared stocks) declined from almost 71% in 2016 to 48% in 2020and further to 25% in 2023 (see Figure 1).
+After a slight increase between 2015 and 2016, the overall percentage of agreed TACs exceeding the advice (not split into EU only and EU/UK shared stocks) declined from almost 71% in 2016 to 48% in 2020 and further to just below 24% in 2024 (see Figure 1).
 Despite some progress in this regard, almost half of the agreed TACs were thus still set above scientific advice for 2020, the year of the 2020 MSY deadline to end overfishing.
-The first three rounds of post-Brexit TACs for 2021, 2022 and 2023 represent an improvement, but a quarter of the TACs still exceeded the advice in 2023, three years after the 2020 MSY deadline.
-Notably, the direction and extent of change between 2020 and 2021 and then again between 2021 and 2022 differed when looking separately at the EU only TACs set during December Council and the EU/UK shared TACs negotiated under the TCA: while the percentage of EU only TACs set above advice dropped from 55% in 2020 to 40% in 2021, progress for EU/UK shared TACs was actually slightly reversed (44% in 2020 and 46% in 2021).134 However, there was no progress from 2021 to 2022 for EU only stocks (40% for both years), whereas the percentage of excessive TACs dropped from 46% to 31% for EU/UK shared stocks.
+The first four rounds of post-Brexit TACs for 2021 to 2024 represent an improvement, but almost a quarter of the TACs still exceeded the advice in 2024, four years after the 2020 MSY deadline, representing only a marginal improvement compared to 2023.
+Notably, the direction and extent of change between 2020 and 2021 and then again between 2021 and 2022 as well as 2023 to 2024 differed when looking separately at the EU only TACs set during December Council and the EU/UK shared TACs negotiated under the TCA: while the percentage of EU only TACs set above advice dropped from 55% in 2020 to 40% in 2021 and again from 25% in 2023 to just under 10% in 2024, progress for EU/UK shared TACs was actually slightly reversed.
+On the other hand, there had been no progress from 2021 to 2022 for EU only stocks (40% for both years), whereas the percentage of excessive TACs had dropped from 46% to 31% for EU/UK shared stocks.